dimanikulin/fva/FVADocMD/WhatILearnedAsAppArchitect.md

 The **Deployment view** is useful for system administrators, operations teams, and infrastructure specialists who need to understand how the software system is deployed and managed in the computing environment.

-Since the FVA Tool Set can be deployed using only one node and a few processes, I provided a simple text [description](https://github.com/dimanikulin/fva#deployment-view) for the Deployment view.
+Since the FVA Tool Set can be deployed using only one node and a few processes, I provided a simple text [description](https://github.com/dimanikulin/fva#deployment-view) for the **Deployment view**.

 ## Tools, libraries and languages
-At some point I realized I need to manage the tools, libraries and languages I use.
+At some point, I realized that I needed a better way to manage the various IDEs, UI and command line tools, libraries, and languages that I use.

 ### Tools and libraries
 All the tools and libraries I used for development I put in the form of a [table](https://github.com/dimanikulin/fva#dependencies) with the following columns: